openpnp/openpnp/Developers-Guide.md

 You can import the `openpnp` folder into Eclipse as a Maven project.
 For detailed instructions on getting started with Eclipse, see [[Getting-Started-with-Eclipse]]

+To learn how to build a new OpenPnP package with Eclipse see: https://www.youtube.com/watch?v=53H_vwrZz6o

 ### IntelliJ IDEA v12+

 Simply import the `openpnp` folder as Maven project.